 Ubuntu 20.04 LTS -> Ubuntu 22.04 LTS -> Ubuntu 24.04 LTS

 Upgrading a production server?
 Take a snapshot or backup first.
-If you need a fast Ubuntu VPS for testing or migration, see our KVM VPS plans.
+If you need a fast Ubuntu VPS for testing or migration, see our KVM VPS across 7 US and EU locations.

 Before You Start